Nakamura Kaho - AINOU

 Nakamura Kaho (中村佳穂) is both a talented artist and musician, but after much internal questioning, she chose the latter for a career.
 While I trust she would have made a fine artist, we should consider ourselves very fortunate she chose music, because this album AINOU is really something special.
 Think of it as an art exhibition of diverse ideas expressed in different musical forms, aided by her team consisting of Fukaya Yuichi, Araki Masahiro of レミ街 (remigai), Konishi Ryo of CRCK/LCKS and Nishida Shuta of Yoshida Yohei Group.
 Through sessions together, they help bring to life Nakamura’s creative vision, spanning pop, soul, folk rock and beyond.

 But make no mistake, this is Nakamura Kaho’s project, and she’s the star of the show.
 She has a unique voice and shows excellent command of it, it flutters, moans, shrieks and soars.
 It’s actually a little unrefined and rough around the edges, but it makes her more relatable – it’s easy to imagine striking up a conversation with her in the streets of Kyoto unlike typical superstars or idols.
 She’s also not afraid to experiment with her voice, singing scat, talking straight, sampling herself or manipulating it digitally depending on the track, and she really grabs hold of syllables for effect.
 Unlike English, syllables in the Japanese language are meant to be equal, but Nakamura will slur, emphasize, or spit them staccato for added texture and impact.
-She’ll even double up or repeat syllables to fit rhythms better, and I get the feeling that the sound of the words may be more important to her than their lyrical meaning.
+She’ll even double up or repeat syllables to fit rhythms better, and you get the feeling that the sound of the words may be more important to her than their lyrical meaning.

 Building around her voice, the tracks on AINOU are all distinct.
 Opener “You may they” comes out swinging with shuffled drums and Nakamura’s voice digitized and looped for a creatively programmed experience, while “そのいのち” is a folk rock track with banjos and organic percussion.
 She can also do CHVRCHES-style electropop on “GUM,” and could easily pass as an anison singer on the piano ballad “永い言い訳.”
 The album’s highlight “きっとね” is nu-soul with Nakamura going all-out on the delivery as she rails against those with too many secrets to hide, showing off the kind of sass that Nakano Yoshie of Ego Wrappin’ would be proud of.
 This attitude emerges again as she takes charge on the claustrophobic “アイアム主人公,” spouting a stream of consciousness like Kom-I. Meanwhile in another arty decision, the track “intro” actually comes in the middle, and it sounds like her simply humming away in the kitchen as she cooks up another (possibly crazy) musical experiment.